-The controller operates with a variable switching frequency over the line frequency half-cycle, typically spanning a range of 22-123~kHz when operating in CCM, the controller also features a timing supervisor function which monitors and limits the maximum switch on-time and off-time as well as ensures a minimum cycle on-time.
+Since the controller is expected to operate with a variable switching frequency over the line frequency half-cycle, typically spanning a range of 22 - 123 kHz when operating in CCM, the controller also features a timing supervisor function which monitors and limits the maximum switch on-time and off-time as well as ensures a minimum cycle on-time.
 Figure 9(a) shows the typical half-line frequency profile of the device switching frequency as a function of input voltage at peak load conditions.
-Figure 9(b) shows for a given line condition of 115 VAC, the effect of EcoSmart $^{\text{TM}}$ on the switching frequency as a function of load.
+Figure 9(b) shows for a given line condition of 115 VAC, the effect of EcoSmartTM on the switching frequency as a function of load.
+The switching frequency is not a function of boost choke inductance in CCM (continuous conduction mode) operation.

 Figure 6.
-Typical Normalized Output Voltage Characteristics as Function of Normalized Peak Load Rating for eSIP Package.
+Typical Normalized Output Voltage Characteristics as Function of Normalized Peak Load Rating.

 Figure 7.
-Normalized Minimum Power Limit as Function of Input Voltage for H and L Packages.
+Normalized Minimum Power Limit as Function of Input Voltage.